abdurshd/abdurshd/README.md

 <br />

 <!--Start Intro-->
-<p align="left">I am a Front End Web Developer and Tech Enthusiast with a huge love for React.js, Tailwind CSS, Next.js, Node.js, Java Spring Boot, REST API and graphql. </p>
+<p align="left">I am a Full Stack Developer and Tech Enthusiast with a huge love for creating applications, automating things with code, and using my lazyness in smarter way. </p>

 - ✨ Lifelong learner
 - 🌱 I believe that everyday is a learning opportunity.